BOBANOVIORGANI/v-buc-n-robux-b4285/content/pages/index.md

         textAlign: center
       actions:
         justifyContent: center
-    title: Wanna have some robux but
+    title: Wanna have some V-Bucks or Robux but
 ---